Accelerated, focused therapy to help you feel better — faster.

 Intensives are always paced to your nervous system.
 If you need to slow down, take a break, or switch into supportive talk therapy, we absolutely will.
 You’re never pushed beyond what feels tolerable.

 There’s also tremendous value in “processing the process” and integrating things verbally.
-While Brainspotting and EMDR are deep healing modalities, the therapeutic relationship and the skills we build together are just as important.
+While Brainspotting, EMDR and I-CBT are deep healing modalities, the therapeutic relationship and the skills we build together are just as important.
 You will always be met with warmth, collaboration, and respect for your moment-to-moment needs.

 -

-While everybody comes with their own unique history, strengths and challenges and everybody’s process will look different—most clients describe feeling a shift inside of them where they feel lighter, less burdened and more integrated.
+While everybody comes with their own unique history, strengths and challenges and everybody’s process will look different over time—most clients describe feeling a shift inside of them where they feel lighter, less burdened and more integrated.
 My clients are typically getting less triggered, better able to connect with theirselves and loved ones, and with a more positive outlook on their lives.

 -